 The 3D replica of an object being built in real time on Leo’s screen

 Skeiron found scanning with Leo liberating.
 “The shooting process is very simple because you see everything on the screen, you only need to understand the frequency of the scanning frames, and you may need to conduct several preliminary shootings to tune in.
 We have already found our optimal settings for scanning such objects,” Hryvnyak shared.

 Being part of Google Arts and Culture, “Museum in 3D” features more than 200 Ukrainian museum artifacts scanned with the Artec Leo, all available to admire online in every beautiful detail.
-A significant portion of artifacts come from the Archaeological Museum of the I. Krypiakevych Institute of Ukrainian Studies, National Academy of Sciences of Ukraine, but the team has the entire list of objects to be scanned in different parts of Ukraine, and is looking forward to working with more museums.
+A significant portion of artifacts come from the Lviv Historical Museum, but the team has the entire list of objects to be scanned in different parts of Ukraine, and is looking forward to working with more museums.

 All these brilliant efforts gradually gained international recognition, and the team appeared in some of the world’s most significant media – with the BBC among them – talking about their work for preserving Ukrainian heritage.

-While many scanned artifacts come from the Archaeological Museum of the I. Krypiakevych Institute of Ukrainian Studies, Skeiron keeps a list of objects to digitize in different parts of Ukraine
+While many scanned artifacts come from the Lviv Historical Museum, Skeiron keeps a list of objects to digitize in different parts of Ukraine

 3D perspectives for museum heritage